 The way trigger points are normally treated is by applying pressure to them (and sort of “crushing” them).
 I went to a massage therapist (who happened to be experienced in treating trigger points), and I am quite happy I did, because she found the right spots.

-The surprising thing was that finding the right spot required quite a lot of pressure, much more than you would normally apply during a massage.
-The trigger point seemed to be rather deep, but once we found the right spot, I knew it was it because I felt intense pain on my forehead and behind an eye.
+The surprising thing was that finding the right spots required quite a lot of pressure, much more than you would normally apply during a massage.
+The trigger points seemed to be rather deep, but once we found the right spot, I knew it was it because I felt intense pain on my forehead and behind an eye.

 Even if you are able to find the right spots in your suboccipital muscles yourself, I would still recommend visiting a massage therapist.
 I also had several trigger points in my trapezius (the blue circle in the picture above), which were causing dull pain all over the place, and I found it impossible to treat those properly myself.

 I hope this article helped you, even though it is based purely on anecdotal evidence.
 Some critics say that the whole theory of trigger points is pseudoscience, but those people have no idea what they are talking about.
 The fact is, pressing certain irritable spots on muscles in the neck can cure certain types of headaches, and if it works for you, great.

 However, it is important to understand that this is by far not the only possible cause of headaches.
 Headaches can be caused by neurological disorders, hypothyroidism, and other medical conditions, in which case the procedure described above will not work for you.
 Nevertheless, it is worth trying.